Cheltenham Day 2 Tips - Wednesday's Tips for the 2025 Festival

 Cheltenham Festival Day 2 Overview

-The second day of the Cheltenham Festival is all about the Queen Mother Champion Chase - an extreme test of jumping ability and speed.
+The second day of the Cheltenham Festival is all about the Queen Mother Champion Chase - an extreme test of jumping ability and speed - won over the years by horses including Moscow Flyer, Sprinter Sacre, and Altior.

-The Cross Country Chase is a real marmite event, but it certainly offers a different angle for punters at the Cheltenham Festival and is worth watching at 4:10pm.
+The Cross Country Chase is a real marmite event, but it offers a unique spectacle at the Cheltenham Festival and is well worth watching at 3:20pm.

-We’ve also got a chance to see what the future will look like, with the Champion Bumper rounding off the card, a flat race for youngsters who will be going jumping next season, and a chance for them to get an early moment in the spotlight.
+We’ve also got a chance to see what the future will look like, with the Champion Bumper rounding off the card at 5:20pm.

 What Happened Last Year?